penguinland/bridge_practice/README.md

 Sometimes (hopefully rarely!), there will be a bug in the business logic, and the "intended" solution is flat-out wrong (for example, the stated solution is to raise partner's minor even though you've got a 7-card major).
 Those egregious mistakes are easier to fix: please let me know if you find any.
+Include the debug string if possible.